LukaszSzmulkiewicz/CompetitionProgram/README.md

 SkillsCompetition

-Java application to record the competition team results and display of the final ranking.
+Java application to record and display the competition team results.

 What I Learned